mtsanford/laravel-arrangeable/README.md

 ```
 ### Create and Delete

-By default, creating and deleted model events are listened to, and the orders within the group are kept up to date.
+By default, 'creating' and 'deleted' model events are listened to, and the orders within the group are kept up to date.

 ```php
 new MyModel(['foreign_id' => 1]);